-The federal government kept the annual TFSA contribution limit at $6,000 for 2022 – the same annual TFSA limit that we had since 2019.
-It’s still good news for Canadian savers and investors, who as of January 1, 2022, will have a cumulative lifetime TFSA contribution limit of $81,500.
+The federal government will increase the annual TFSA contribution limit to $7,000 for 2024 – an increase of $500 over the annual TFSA limit that we had in 2023.
+It’s good news for Canadian savers and investors, who as of January 1, 2024, will have a cumulative lifetime TFSA contribution limit of $95,000.

 TFSA Contribution Limit Since 2009

 The table below shows the year-by-year historical TFSA contribution limits since 2009.

 Note that the maximum lifetime TFSA limit of $95,000 applies only to those who were 18 or older as of December 31, 2009.
 If you were born after 1991 then your lifetime TFSA contribution limit begins the year you turned 18.

 You can find your TFSA contribution room information online at CRA My Account, or by calling Tax Information Phone Service (TIPS) at 1-800-267-6999.